zyc-123/InstanceDiff/README.md

 | Train/Validation/Test |               |           |        |       |            |
 | Source Link           |               |           |        |       |            |

 ##### Prepare your own dataset

-:one: Prepare Dataset.
+1️⃣ Prepare Dataset.
 Each sample should include 3 element: clean image, noised image, and noised image embedding by CLIP.

-:two: Prepare '.json' file, comprising three subset: 'train', 'test', and 'val'; and each element should consist of 4 attribution:
+2️⃣ Prepare '.json' file, comprising three subset: 'train', 'test', and 'val'; and each element should consist of 4 attribution:

 - 'A': path to noised image
 - 'B': path to clean image
+- 'emb_A': noised image embedding by CLIP
 - 'name': text prompt identifying which modality and noise; for example: 'speckle noise in OCT'

 The structure of the '.json' file should be: